temporalio/sdk-dotnet/README.md

 * [Temporalio.Extensions.OpenTelemetry](https://github.com/temporalio/sdk-dotnet/tree/main/src/Temporalio.Extensions.OpenTelemetry) -
   OpenTelemetry tracing support

-⚠️ UNDER ACTIVE DEVELOPMENT

-This SDK is under active development and has not released a stable version yet.
-APIs may change in incompatible ways until the SDK is marked stable.

-All features are present in this SDK, but some future features like static analyzers and source generation are not yet present.

 ---

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->